Sunlighter/TypeTraitsLib/README.md

 * `byte[] GetSHA256Hash(T a)` returns the SHA-256 hash of `a`.
 (32 bytes)

-* `T Clone(T a)` [extension method, since 2.0] creates a clone of `a`, which means any mutable boxes and gensyms are replaced according to a one-for-one mapping.
+* `T Clone(T a)` [since 2.0] creates a clone of `a`, which means any mutable boxes and gensyms are replaced according to a one-for-one mapping.
 The result `IsAnalogous` to `a`.
 This is similar to serializing and then deserializing `a` but without the intermediate byte array.

 * `string ToDebugString(T a)` returns a string describing the contents of `a`.